Kensington Treaty: Content

-The deal included the creation of a 'working group' to look at the feasibility of a direct rail service between the United Kingdom and Germany, with an aim for services to begin within ten years.
+The treaty included the creation of a 'joint taskforce' to look at the feasibility of a direct rail service between the United Kingdom and Germany, with an aim for services to begin within ten years.
 According to The Telegraph, likely routes are between London St Pancras and Berlin, Cologne, or Frankfurt.
 Heidi Alexander, the UK Transport Secretary, cited destinations such as the Berlin Wall, Brandenburg Gate, and Checkpoint Charlie as destinations that Britons would be able to visit "from the comfort of a train".

-As part of the deal, UK passport holders will be allowed to use e-gates in Germany, with the policy coming into effect "as soon as technically possible"; this has not been the case since Brexit.
+As part of the agreement, UK passport holders will be allowed to use e-gates in Germany, with the policy coming into effect "as soon as technically possible"; this has not been the case since Brexit.
 Frequent travellers will be the first to be able to use the gates in August 2025, with other travellers able to from October.
 The policy comes after it was agreed at a UK–EU summit in May 2025 that there was no legal reason preventing UK citizens from doing so.

-The deal included an agreement that Germany would make it illegal to smuggle migrants into the United Kingdom, which was originally agreed with Merz's predessor Olaf Scholz.
+The treaty included an agreement that Germany would make it illegal to smuggle migrants into the United Kingdom, which was originally agreed with Merz's predecessor Olaf Scholz.
 It is illegal under EU law to smuggle people between countries within the EU, which has no longer applied to the UK since Brexit.
 The law, which will be passed by the end of 2025, would allow the German police to crack down on the supply of small boats to gangs for them to cross the English Channel.

-As part of a wider effort to counter "mobility issues" between the two countries, the deal also featured an agreement on school exchange visits, wherein students will not need to have a visa in order to take part in a school trip to either country.
-The new policy, which will come in to effect by the end of 2025, was cited increasing "opportunities for linguistic, cultural and academic experiences".
+As part of a wider effort to counter "mobility issues" between the two countries, the agreement also featured an agreement on school exchange visits, wherein students will not need to have a visa in order to take part in a school trip to either country.
+The new policy, which was set to be rolled out by the end of 2025, was described in the treaty as increasing "opportunities for linguistic, cultural and academic experiences".
+The details of this programme, which is yet to be implemented, will be published in August 2026.

 Priority projects

-As part of article 22 of the deal, the countries agreed on seventeen projects that were priorities for cooperation on, to be reviewed by a Joint Cabinet every two years.
+As part of article 22 of the treaty, the countries agreed on seventeen projects that were priorities for cooperation on, to be reviewed by a Joint Cabinet every two years.
 These priorities were: